Framing a Door: An Insight Into the Art of Door Framing

 Installing the Door Frame

-With location marked, it’s time for installation.
-The process demands accuracy and patience.
-Lift the frame and place it within the marked location on the bottom plate of the wall, with its sides against the wall studs.
-Use a level to confirm that it’s plumb and then secure it in place by driving nails or screws through the frame and into the wall studs and floor plate.
+Lift the frame and position it within the marked location on the bottom plate of the wall, with its sides against the wall studs.
+Use a level to confirm it’s plumb — a frame that’s even slightly out of plumb causes the door to swing open or closed on its own.
+Once it’s plumb, secure it by driving nails or screws through the frame and into the wall studs and floor plate.

 Adding a Bottom Plate